Nure Senbei: A Type of Wet Rice Cracker

-Nure Senbei is usually eaten as it is, but I recommend trying these methods listed below as they can make the wet rice cracker more delicious.
+You can enjoy Nure Senbei as it is, but I recommend trying the methods below, for they make the wet rice cracker more delicious.

-Microwave Nure Senbei for several dozen seconds, which makes the wet rice cracker a nicely savory snack like a freshly baked Senbei.
+The first method is to microwave it for several dozen seconds, which makes the wet cracker a nicely savory snack, like a freshly baked Senbei.